BlessedSleepSeeker/AsecriptHub/Scripts README/BatchCommandREADME.md

 Now, sit back and relax.
 All of your files are being processed...

-You can see which files are being processed and follow along if you want.
+You can see which files are being processed or blacklisted and follow along if you want.

 ![CommandResult](../images/batchcommand_result.png)